Aliases for DHCR7 Gene

 Previous GeneCards Identifiers for DHCR7 Gene

 This gene encodes an enzyme that removes the C(7-8) double bond in the B ring of sterols and catalyzes the conversion of 7-dehydrocholesterol to cholesterol.
 This gene is ubiquitously expressed and its transmembrane protein localizes to the endoplasmic reticulum membrane and nuclear outer membrane.
-Mutations in this gene cause Smith-Lemli-Opitz syndrome (SLOS); a syndrome that is metabolically characterized by reduced serum cholesterol levels and elevated serum 7-dehydrocholesterol levels and phenotypically characterized by mental retardation, facial dysmorphism, syndactyly of second and third toes, and holoprosencephaly in severe cases to minimal physical abnormalities and near-normal intelligence in mild cases.
+Mutations in this gene cause Smith-Lemli-Opitz syndrome (SLOS); a syndrome that is metabolically characterized by reduced serum cholesterol levels and elevated serum 7-dehydrocholesterol levels and phenotypically characterized by cognitive disability, facial dysmorphism, syndactyly of second and third toes, and holoprosencephaly in severe cases to minimal physical abnormalities and near-normal intelligence in mild cases.
 Alternative splicing results in multiple transcript variants that encode the same protein.[provided by RefSeq, Aug 2009]

 GeneCards Summary for DHCR7 Gene

-UniProtKB/Swiss-Prot for DHCR7 Gene
+UniProtKB/Swiss-Prot Summary for DHCR7 Gene

 Production of cholesterol by reduction of C7-C8 double bond of 7-dehydrocholesterol (7-DHC).